dgollub/slackbot-botkit-es6-example/README.md

 ## Karma

-Try `help karma` to see what's available.
+Try `@botname help karma` to see what's available.
 And have a look at the `configuration.es6` file to get an idea on how it works.
 If you want to see the details, please look at `src/commands/KarmaCommand.es6`.

+You will need to know Regular Expressions for the Karma configuration.
+A very good regex tester for JavaScript can be found here: https://regex101.com/

 ## Help

-The `help` command will display a help text for all available commands (if they provide a help text that is).
+The `@botname help` command will display a help text for all available commands (if they provide a help text that is).

 # TODO